 However great a piece of software may be, it is never a magical solution that will implement itself.
 Successfully onboarding all of your workers to use an app is a lot of work, but it will be easier with some good preparation

+- Produce easy instructions.
 While it may feel that good instructions are thorough instructions, people rarely enjoy learning from a long PDF document with screenshots.
-If you cannot host live training sessions, consider recording a video where you demonstrate the basic interactions.
-Make sure your workers have an easy way of reaching out to you with any technical or non-technical questions.
-And be aware that some people who are less tech-savvy may need a personal onboarding session.
+Prefer to host a live training, or record a video where you demonstrate the basic interactions.

 Refining the experience on your workforce management app

 Once your team has onboarded, plan to spend some time on refining the workflows on your app based on their feedback.
-There’s a lot you can adjust by simply re-writing the instructions, re-wording your group titles, or adjusting your shift categories.
+There’s a lot you can improve by simply re-wording your group titles, or adjusting your shift categories.

 How we can help

-Zelos Team Management is a simple scheduling and communication tool for mobile workforce – with built-in task dispatch, and an ultimate focus on making the worker onboarding easy as pie.
+Zelos Team Management is a simple scheduling and communication tool for mobile workforce.
+It comes with built-in task dispatch, and an ultimate focus on making the worker onboarding easy as pie.